DONBAS: Luhansk: Re-registration denials, raids, religious communities closed

 Police raided the congregation's regular Sunday morning worship meeting on 10 June.
 Officers told church members that under Article 9 of the local Religion Law, religious communities are banned from meeting unless they have the compulsory state registration.
 Officers ordered that church members disperse immediately.

 On 11 July, Krasnodon Town and District Court found Pastor Rytikov guilty of an offence under Administrative Code Article 20.2, Part 2 because he "conducted public events without submitting notification under the established procedure for conducting public events".
-She fined him 8,000 Russian Roubles (the LPR uses the Russian Rouble).
+The judge fined him 8,000 Russian Roubles (the LPR uses the Russian Rouble).
 This represents about five weeks' average wages for those in formal work (see F18News 7 August 2018 http://www.forum18.org/archive.php?article_id=2401).

 Council of Churches Baptists told Forum 18 that no other church members have been fined locally.